 In September 2008, the Company announced a restructuring plan to realign its workforce and operations in line with a strategic reassessment of its research and development activities and corporate objectives.
 As a result, at the time, the Company focused its research activities to its muscle contractility programs while continuing to advance its then-ongoing clinical trials in heart failure and cancer, and discontinued early research activities directed to oncology.
 The Company communicated to affected employees a plan of organizational restructuring through involuntary terminations.
-Pursuant to the accounting guidance for exit or disposal cost obligations, the Company recorded a charge of approximately \$2.5 million in 2008.
+Pursuant to the accounting guidance for exit or disposal cost obligations, the Company recorded a charge of approximately \$2.5 million in 2008 consisting of \$2.2 million for employee severance and benefit related costs and \$0.3 million related to the impairment of laboratory equipment that was held-for-sale.
 To implement this plan, the Company reduced its workforce at the time by approximately 29%, or 45 employees.
 The affected employees were provided with severance and related benefits payments and outplacement assistance.
+All severance payments were made as of December 31, 2008.